crispreview/crispreview.github.io/_posts/2024-10-08-Doritos-Extra-Flamin-Hot.markdown

 These crisps come with a strong reccomendation.
 They're pretty delicious.
 And it's nice to write a properly positive review for once.

-Up next, something a little more classic.
+Up next, something a little more traditional.